wp-plugins/re-attacher/readme.txt

 * Action: plugin release

 == Upgrade Notice ==

+= V1.0.3 =
+We updated all functionality for wordpress 4.2.3.

 = V1.0.2 =
 We updated all functionality for wordpress 4.2.2.
 BWS plugins section was updated.